bikewesthartford/wh-crash-analysis/README.md

 # wh-crash-analysis
-West Hartford CT 2018-22 crash analysis by <https://BikeWestHartford.org> last updated 2023 04 17
+West Hartford CT 2018-22 crash analysis by <https://BikeWestHartford.org> last updated 2023 06 29

+See 17 April 2023 WH Crash Analysis <https://bikewesthartford.org/crash-analysis-2023/>, including two-page PDF and Google Sheet with data tables <https://docs.google.com/spreadsheets/d/1yHVNrofSd3VYd-qGA5LcLhwwhTOYQc8SRUN9hVC44xw/edit#gid=854889833>, both downloaded into this repository with related files

-See Google Sheet with data tables <https://docs.google.com/spreadsheets/d/1yHVNrofSd3VYd-qGA5LcLhwwhTOYQc8SRUN9hVC44xw/edit#gid=854889833>
+See 29 June 2023 New Britain Ave Google Sheet with data tables <https://docs.google.com/spreadsheets/d/1K0evno0HxcpEBUtUqjWsAeaoDfW3HbNsd9l462_SanM/edit?usp=sharing> and downloaded into this repository with related files

 ## Sources and Methods
 This crash analysis began with a visual review of West Hartford Crash heat map <https://bikewesthartford.github.io/wh-crashes> to identify "hot spots" of frequent crash locations.
 We desired to more precisely identify streets with frequent crashes, but the tabular data from police reports in the [CT Crash Data Repository](https://www.ctcrash.uconn.edu) do not uniformly name Roadways.
 (For example, police may list several different names or route numbers for New Britain Avenue.)
 Also, a police report for a crash in a parking lot may list the nearest street address (1417 New Britain Ave), although the incident happened a large distance from the roadway.